AnmolRattanSingh/data-science-S2023/challenges/c02-michelson-assignment.md

   70˚F.
 - Most of Michelson’s measurements were higher than `VELOCITY_VACUUM` which matches with our calculations before.
-- VelocityVacuum has a weak positive correlation with temperature.
+- VelocityVacuum has a weak positive correlation with temperature, however it un-clear to spot it visually.
 - VelocityVacuum has similar standard deviation for all 3 types of image qualities.
+- No, there are no patterns in the data that help explain the difference between Michelson’s estimate and `LIGHTSPEED_VACUUM`?

-## Bibliography
+## .
+Bibliography

 - \[1\] Michelson, [Experimental Determination of the Velocity of Light](https://play.google.com/books/reader?id=343nAAAAMAAJ&hl=en&pg=GBS.PA115)